adamruderman/chat-copilot/README.md

 # Fork Features and Changes

--added the ability to deploy to Azure Government or Commercial Cloud by specifying parameter in deployment script -added the ability to paste larger amounts of text into the prompt window -added the ability to choose your AOAI model from the UI.
+- added the ability to deploy to Azure Government or Commercial Cloud by specifying parameter in deployment script
+- added the ability to paste larger amounts of text into the prompt window
+- added the ability to choose your AOAI model from the UI.

 # Requirements